Custom PCB Version

 This section covers the slicer settings used to print each part successfully.
 You’ll see recommended layer heights, wall counts, infill choices, and where supports are intentionally used.
 The focus is on getting clean surfaces, reliable tolerances, and parts that assemble without fighting you.

-Assembling the Radio
+Assembling the PCB Radio

 Once everything is tested, it’s time to bring it all together.
 This final step shows how the parts stack, align, and fasten into the finished radio, turning a collection of components into a working object.